wgurecky/vimSum/README.md

 VimSum
 ======

-VimSum is a collection of commands that perform basic arithmetic on visually selected numbers in neovim or vim.
+VimSum provides a collection of vim commands that perform basic arithmetic on visually selected numbers in neovim or vim.

 ![GIF Demo](https://raw.github.com/wgurecky/vimSum/master/example/example_use.gif)